section-engineering-education/engineering-education/content/articles/devops-pipelines-automation-with-cloud-build-and-triggers/index.md

 ### Objectives
 In this tutorial, we will be learning how to automate DevOps pipelines using the GCP `Cloud Build`.

-By reading this article, you will gain experience with the following:
+By reading this article, you will gain experience in:
-- Define the stages of DevOps pipelines.
+- Defining the stages of DevOps pipelines.
-- Make a repository for the application.
+- Making a repository for the application.
-- Create a Python application.
+- Creating a Python application.
 - Cloud Shell usages for testing.
 - Building the Docker images.
 - Using GCP Container Registry to manage images.